sap2411/CommunicationPlan/CONFLICT_COMMUNICATION_AGREEMENT.md

 As a team, we are going to create a Group Agreement as a markdown file to document the following:

 * What will your group do when it encounters conflict?
+Talk about it, escalate to group then to Cody

 * What is your process to resolve conflicts?
+Discussion, Scoping, these could be handled in pairs or done at the standup, table things if you can't come to an agreement.

-* How and when will you escalate the conflict if your attempts are unsuccessful?
+* How and when will you escalate the conflict if your attempts are unsuccessful? if something is tabled and is not resolved by standup then Cody will solve it.

+1. Tie breakers go to Cody

 #### Communication Plan